cose-wg/HPKE/draft-ietf-cose-hpke.md

 This is the procedure for creating a COSE_recipient for COSE-HPKE.

 When a COSE_recipeint is constructed for a COSE-HPKE recipient, this is given as the “aad” parameter to the HPKE Seal() API.
-The “info” parameter to HPKE_Seal is not used with COSE_HPKE.
+The "info" parameter to HPKE_Seal is not used with COSE_HPKE.

 The creation of the COSE_recipient is as follows: